 One of the latest crazes hitting the mobile space brings church apps to the phone, letting ministers care for and connect with their congregations.
-Some offer a social networking component to church life through a mobile app with Facebook-style timelines where ministers and the members can post thoughts, prayer needs, questions and ideas.
+Some offer a social networking component to church life through a mobile app with Facebook-style timelines.
+There ministers and the members can post thoughts, prayer needs, questions, and ideas.

 Such apps also might include giving links, Bible references for following along in a sermon or Bible study, and ways to invite people to church or Bible study.
 The apps can also help the minister care for their people with databases of people who connect to the church through the apps or who get added by the minister.

 Here are 3 Church Apps for People-Focused Pastors (in alphabetical order):

 Over the years, pastors have unsuccessfully tried all sorts of ways to organize their pastoral care.
 This includes sticky pads, journals, email, spreadsheets, Google Docs and even the notes app on their phones.
 Notebird is pastoral care software that aims to streamline this process—making it easy for congregations of all sizes to care for their people.

 Notebird is one central place to organize all your pastoral and congregational care.
 A pastor or care team member records each of their interactions in a congregant’s Notebird profile.
 Over time, you’ll have a full history of care engagement and important life events for each member of your congregation.